 I entered the MBA program knowing that I would not be recruiting at top-tier companies with my peers.
 Instead, I joined the MBA to round out my management skills.
 My goal was either starting my own company or working at a startup.
 Having worked as VP of Program Management at a high-growth aerospace startup, Ursa Major, I knew the value that would come from broadening my business skills through an MBA.
-I joined the Center for Brand and Product Management to gain the foundation and exposure necessary to build my own brand when starting my own company.
+I joined the Brand and Product Management specialization to gain the foundation and exposure necessary to build my own brand when starting my own company.

 Although this was not the typical path for a CBPM MBA, I was able to achieve so much through the program and have gained a deep appreciation for the value of a brand.
 In addition to my marketing curriculum, I took entrepreneurial electives and graduated with an entrepreneurship certificate.
 Through the Venture Creation and WAVE courses, I spent the second year of the program building my company’s business plan with an incredible team of MBA students – Samantha Betlej, Gladis Guerrero Gee, and Stephanie Kind.
 I am so grateful for the experiences and support offered by Lisa Collins and Dan Olszewski.
 They, through the Weinert Center for Entrepreneurship, helped me find events and exposure that aligned with my personal goals.
 Through these experiences and support, I have been able to build and iterate on my company’s business plan, launching the company with confidence.

 On June 1st I will be presenting Stellar Tech Girls at the Wisconsin Governor’s Business Plan Competition, having made it to the final round as one of the Diligent Dozen!